GilbertHx/ubs/README.md

 # Gilbert Habimana's Task from UBS

-## Available Scripts

-Here is the instructions on how to run:
+## Here is the instructions on how to run:

 ### `yarn install`